pivotal-cf/docs-cloudbees/resources.html.md

 ---
-title: Jenkins Enterprise by CloudBees for Pivotal CF
+title: Jenkins Enterprise by CloudBees for PCF
 ---

 # Resource requirements